Yandex Cloud

 Where:

-• backup_id: ID of the backup copy you are restoring the cluster from.
-You can get the ID together with a list of backups.
+• backup_id: ID of the backup you are restoring the cluster from.
+You can get it with the list of backups.

 • name: Cluster name.